 Configuration

-Different embedding models from different providers have different options, e.g. it’s common to be able to chance the default size of the calculated embeddings vector.Vectors are Provider-Specific
+Different embedding models from different providers have different options, e.g. it’s common to be able to change the default size of the calculated embeddings vector.Vectors are Provider-Specific

 Even though the concept of embeddings and how to use them is the same across providers and many providers calculate embeddings that are the same size, an embedding calculated with one providers, e.g. Google, is NOT compatible with an embedding calcuated with another providers, e.g. OpenAI.
 You’ll need to track the source and maintain integrity yourself per the requirements of your applications.Examples